msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 8.8.0 - 2023-11-15 =
+* [PRO add-on 1.6](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Countdown timer on the thank you page for MB WAY payments
+* Tested with WordPress 6.5-alpha-57110, WooCommerce 8.3.0-rc.2 and WooCommerce Blocks 11.5.4

 = 8.7.0 - 2023-10-30 =
 * Remove beta status from the HPOS and Blocks Checkout compatibility